kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.2.md

 ### Enhanced String Features
 We've added two important features to enhance Kùzu's ability to store and process strings:

-1) the support of UTF-8 characters.
-With the help of [utf8proc](https://github.com/JuliaStrings/utf8proc), Kùzu now can support UTF-8 strings;
+1) Support of UTF-8 characters.
+With the help of [utf8proc](https://github.com/JuliaStrings/utf8proc), you can now store string node/relationship properties in Kùzu that has UTF-8 characters;
-2) the support of [pattern matching](../cypher/expressions/functions/pattern-matching.md) with strings.
-Kùzu supports regular expression with Cypher's `=~` operator, which will return true if its pattern mathces the entire input string.
+3) Support of [regex pattern matching](../cypher/expressions/functions/pattern-matching.md) with strings.
+Kùzu now supports Cypher's `=~` operator for regex searches, which will return true if its pattern mathces the entire input string.
 For example: `RETURN 'abc' =~ '.*(b|d).*';`.

 ### CASE Expression
 We've added [CASE](../cypher/expressions/case-expression.md) for conditional expressions.